Frederick McCracken

-Early career
+Military career

-Born in 1859, the youngest son of R. de Crez McCracken of Kent, he studied at Sandhurst and then took a commission as a second lieutenant in the 49th Regiment of Foot on 13 August 1879.
+Born on 18 August 1859, the youngest son of R. de Crez McCracken of Kent, he studied at Royal Military College, Sandhurst and then took a commission as a second lieutenant in the 49th Regiment of Foot on 13 August 1879.
 He was promoted to lieutenant the following year on 28 July 1880, and served in the Anglo-Egyptian War of 1882 with his regiment, which had since become the 1st Battalion, Royal Berkshire Regiment.
 After Egypt he was appointed the battalion adjutant, and promoted to captain on 15 December 1884.
 He saw service during the Mahdist War in 1885, at Tofrek, where he was mentioned in despatches and given a brevet promotion to major on 14 August 1885.
 Serving on the Egyptian frontier later in the year, he saw action at the Battle of Ginnis.

 He married Ann Liston Glover in 1887; the couple had a son and two daughters before Ann's death in 1923.

 In April 1892 he was seconded to the staff and appointed Deputy Assistant Adjutant-General in Barbados.
 He received a full promotion to Major on 27 March 1897, and when his term on the staff expired in April that year he returned to his regiment.

 At the outbreak of the Second Boer War in late 1899, he fought in South Africa with the 1st Berkshires throughout 1900, and in 1901 took command of the 2nd Berkshires.
 In 1902 he commanded a garrison force of several battalions.
 For his services in the war, he was again mentioned in despatches and given a brevet-promotion to lieutenant-colonel on 29 November 1900.
 He was awarded the Distinguished Service Order (DSO), as well as the Queen's medal with three clasps, and the King's medal with two.
 After the end of the war in June 1902, McCracken and the rest of the 2nd battalion was sent to Egypt, where they arrived on the SS Dominion in November 1902.